unigrid-project/unigrid-project.github.io/docs/governance/dao_updates_03.md

 Through these adjustments, we are proposing a more resilient and responsive governance model that is better suited to the dynamic nature of the blockchain environment, supporting the project’s growth and success in the long term.

+## Vote and Snapshot Schedule

+The voting process is a critical step in the approval and implementation of these changes.
+We will be taking a snapshot of the vote results on Friday, March 1st, at 12 PM GMT.
+This snapshot will ensure that all votes are accurately recorded and accounted for, reflecting the collective decision of our community.

 ## Comparison

 To provide a clear understanding of the changes proposed in this governance update, we have included links for a side-by-side comparison of the updated and current DAO documents.
 This will allow stakeholders to easily review the differences and understand the implications of the proposed adjustments.